After visiting Venice on our recent and first trip to Italy, I can tell you that it’s a magical place to see and offers so unique things to do!

 Whether you’re there for lunch or dinner, you’ll be able to admire the bridge from the comfort of your table outside!

-2. Day One In Venice – Stroll Around Piazza San Marco
+Day 1: Stroll Around Piazza San Marco

 The Rialto Bridge is a quick walk over to Piazza San Marco.
 If you’re like me and don’t like crowded places, you may want to allocate a short amount of time here.